Navelwriter/rp2350-rust-template/README.md

 ## Branches:
 There are two branches in this repo: `Main` and `picotool-reset`
-- `Main`: This is identical functionality to [rp-rs/rp2040-project-template](https://github.com/rp-rs/rp2040-project-template/tree/main).
-The only difference is that the runner is using the raspberry-pi debug probe using vscode to parse through code.
-- `probe-rs` (**HIGHLY RECOMMENDED**) This is identical to the `Main` branch, but uses the `probe-rs` runner instead of the `picotool` runner.
+- `Main`(**HIGHLY RECOMMENDED**)" This is identical functionality to [rp-rs/rp2040-project-template](https://github.com/rp-rs/rp2040-project-template/tree/main), but uses the `probe-rs` runner instead of the `picotool` runner.
 This is the recommended way to run the code as it allows for line-by-line debugging and seamless flashing.
 - `picotool-reset`: This is based on the [`Multicore FIFO`](https://github.com/rp-rs/rp-hal/blob/main/rp235x-hal-examples/src/bin/multicore_fifo_blink.rs) example.
 This uses both cores, but instead of a blocking wait in core1, it simply polls core1 to see if it's done.
 This allows for the Pico 2 to act as a USB device that picotool can recognize, and with a port of [usbd-picotool-reset](https://github.com/Navelwriter/usbd-picotool-reset), am able to reboot the pico into BOOTSEL mode using only the command line.

 ## Requirements